Additional Installation Information

 Insert the Cisco ISE software DVD into the VMware ESXi host CD/DVD drive and turn on the virtual machine.

-When the DVD boots, the console displays:
+When the DVD boots, the console shows:

 Automatic installation starts in 150 seconds.